Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Retrieval analysis

-In conventional planet formation theories like pebble accretion \citep{ormel2010, lambrechts2012}, metallicity and the C/O ratio generally show an inverse correlation, making it unlikely for planets to simultaneously possess both high C/O ratio and high metallicity.
-However, the pebble drift theory proposed by \citet{booth2017} indicates that the metallicity of planets can be enriched not only by accreting solids but also by accreting metal-rich gas generated through pebble drift mechanism.
-Synthesizing the dynamical and chemical properties of WASP-33\,b, our conclusions align with those outlined in \citet{finnerty2023}: the planet likely formed in a carbon- and solid-rich zone with high C/O ratio, such as near the CO$_{2}$ snowline ($\sim$10 au for an A-type primary star \citep{oberg2011,molliere2022}), accreted a high-metallicity atmosphere from its vicinity, and migrated to its present location via a process like eccentric \textit{Lidov}-\textit{Kozai} effect \citep{naoz2011}.
-It should be noted, as suggested by \citet{finnerty2023}, that the observed high C/O ratio in the dayside atmosphere could also be biased by data interpretation, namely by the weak constraints on oxygen-bearing species.
-For example, our retrieval lacks constraints on OH, a photodissociation product of H$_{2}$O. Given that significant amount of H$_{2}$O should be photodissociated into OH in upper atmospheres, this lack may lead to an overestimated C/O ratio.
+In conventional planet formation theories, such as pebble accretion \citep{ormel2010, lambrechts2012}, metallicity and the C/O ratio generally show an inverse correlation, making it unlikely for planets to simultaneously possess high C/O ratios and high metallicity.
+However, the pebble drift theory proposed by \citet{booth2017} indicates that the metallicity of planets can be enriched not only by accreting solids but also by accreting metal-rich gas generated through the pebble drift mechanism.
+Synthesizing the dynamical and chemical properties of WASP-33\,b, our conclusions align with those outlined in \citet{finnerty2023}: the planet likely formed in a carbon- and solid-rich zone with high C/O ratio, such as near the CO$_{2}$ snow line ($\sim$10 au for an A-type primary star; \citealt{oberg2011,molliere2022}), accreted a high-metallicity atmosphere from its vicinity and migrated to its present location via a process like eccentric Lidov-Kozai effect \citep{naoz2011}.
+It should be noted, as suggested by \citet{finnerty2023}, that the observed high C/O ratio in the dayside atmosphere could also be biased due to data interpretation, namely by weak constraints on oxygen-bearing species.
+For example, our retrieval lacks constraints on OH, a photodissociation product of H$_{2}$O. Given that a significant amount of H$_{2}$O should be photodissociated into OH in upper atmospheres, this lack may lead to an overestimated C/O ratio.

-On the other hand, using only metallicity and C/O ratio as diagnostics is insufficient to accurately or unbiasedly constrain planet formation and evolution history \citep{feinstein2025}.
+On the other hand, using only metallicity and the C/O ratio as diagnostics is insufficient to accurately or unbiasedly constrain planet formation and evolution history \citep{feinstein2025}.
 Incorporating measurements of additional tracers (e.g., volatile elements and refractory element abundances) would better enrich the understanding of WASP-33\,b’s formation history.
-We recommend future JWST observations of WASP-33\,b to achieve more precise atmospheric constraints.
+We recommend that future JWST observations of WASP-33\,b achieve more precise atmospheric constraints.

-\section{Summary and Conclusion}
+\section{Summary and conclusion}